Associate Professor George Wu staff profile picture

 School of Economics and Finance

-Dr Ji (George) Wu is an Associate Professor in Finance at the School of Economics and Finance, Massey University (Albany).
-George received his PhD in Finance from Lincoln University, New Zealand in 2012.
-Before joining Massey University, as an Assistant Prof. in Finance, George taught and researched in Institute for Financial & Accounting Studies, Xiamen University, from Oct.
+Ji (George) Wu is an Associate Professor in Finance at the School of Economics and Finance, Massey University (Albany).
+George received his PhD in Finance from Lincoln University, New Zealand, in 2012.
+Before joining Massey University, George, as an assistant professor in finance, taught and researched at the Institute for Financial & Accounting Studies, Xiamen University, from Oct.
 2012 to Feb.
 2017.

 Ji (George) Wu is an Associate Professor in Finance at the School of Economics and Finance, Massey University (Albany).
 George received his PhD in Finance from Lincoln University, New Zealand, in 2012.
 George’s research interesting focuses on Financial Anomalies, Empirical Asset Pricing, China Capital Markets, Economic Policy Uncertainty, Corporate Social Responsibilities, and other corporate finance issues.